Ashwagandhae/jumpjumpjumpjump/README.md

 # Source Code for JumpJumpJumpJump

 JumpJumpJumpJump is a next-gen, holistic and blazingly fast game written in pure JavaScript (what is Typescript).
 The goal: bring the enemy statue back to your side.
-You can play the game on [heroku](https://jumpjumpjumpjump.herokuapp.com/)

 # Game Instructions